The future depends on what we do in the present. – Mahatma Gandhi

-- Use a social story about blood coming out of their vagina and flowing between her legs, and what she should do about it (tell a teacher, use the “show period” PECS card, etc.) and how we change pads in the bathroom and bathe every day (or more often) during this 5-6 day time and that her tummy may hurt those days.
-It’s important not to make the story sound too scary or painful, otherwise it may create OCD about it.
+- Use a social story about blood coming out of her vagina and flowing between her legs; what she should do about it (tell a teacher, use the “show period” PECS card, etc.); and how we change pads in the bathroom and bathe every day (or more often) during her period and that her tummy may hurt when her period starts.
+It’s important not to make the story sound too scary or painful, otherwise it may increase anxiety.

 - There are many great puberty books.

 Tampons should be the last resort for ASD girls since they are harder to use than pads but also because they can cause toxic shock syndrome if not changed often enough.
 Most commercially available tampons are treated with many chemicals which are not ideal to be used inside the body.
 Additionally, since sensory dysfunction is common, your child may not be able to feel when it needs to be changed.
-You can now buy organic, unbleached feminine hygiene products, tampons and pads at health food stores, online and even in your local grocery stores from brands like Natracare, Maxim and Seventh Generation.
-Check out these Girl’s Stainfree Panties
+You can now buy organic, unbleached feminine hygiene products, tampons, and pads at health food stores, online and even in your local grocery stores from brands like Natracare, Maxim and Seventh Generation.
+Also check out Girl’s StainFree Panties.

 Parents have asked us about using the new birth control products on the market that stop girls from having periods.
-However there are no long-term safety studies to tell us what effect that may have on our daughter’s health and is therefore not something that is considered a recommended practice for girls with ASD.
-We believe most girls, no matter their functioning level, can be taught the necessary skills needed.
-Birth control pills carry their own health risks even when they don’t suppress a period but the risk is even greater as there are more hormones given in the type that suppress periods.
-Though many gynecologists may recommend these pills, as parents you have to weigh the risks versus the benefits, since the risks are still unknown and as yet we have not yet seen long-term safety studies for these products.
+There are no long-term safety studies about the health effects of birth control products.
+Most girls, no matter their functioning level, can be taught the skills needed to cope with their periods.
+Birth control pills carry their own health risks; though many gynecologists may recommend them, as parents you have to weigh the risks versus the benefits, since the risks are still unknown and as yet we have not yet seen long-term safety studies have not been done for these products.

 Books for girls only